 This certified beauty is an easy best dressed.
 A retro livery is a soft spot for us, but this is crazy good.

-One of the airline's Boeing 777s will be painted with this signature new look.
-While it'll sport an old school look on the fuselage, AA says it's upgrading the interiors with new Flagship business class suites inside.
+One of the airline's Boeing 777s has been painted with this signature new look – and honestly, it looks even better in the flesh.
+While it sports an old school look on the fuselage, AA has upgraded the interiors with new Flagship business class suites inside.

 Most Likely to Get Cancelled: Newark Airport

-Not cancelled in the modern social discourse way, but like in the “we're not going to Florida tonight” kind of way.
+… not cancelled in the modern internet, social discourse way, but like in the “we're not going to Florida tonight” kind of way.

-Newark-Liberty International Airport (EWR) struggled this year.
-Planes lined up on the tarmac, delays and cancellations came in waves, and operations at the already strained airport were brought to its knees by the government shutdown.
+Newark (EWR) struggled this year.
+Planes lined up on the tarmac, delays and cancellations came in waves, and operations at the already strained airport were brought to its knees by the government shutdown

 Best Hair: Turkish Airlines

-Sometimes high schoolers are mean to each other, so for this one…we got mean.
-But not as mean as Ryanair, whose crack social media team beat us to the punch with this savage tweet.
+Sometimes high schoolers are mean to each other, so for this one … we got mean – just not as mean as Ryanair, whose crack social media team beat us to the punch with this savage tweet

 If anyone was going to take this title, it had to be Turkish Airlines … or should we say, Turkish Hairlines?
 Congrats to the easiest joke on the internet, and the first-ever repeat winner of our travel superlatives!